ensalza/Oxygen/README.md

 Will return only one object with both properties inside, node1 and node2.

-You can buid objects calling its properties directly without any implicit declaration.
-Oxygen assumes when a property is called and it is not previously set, it is a new Oxygen object with all its features available, so that you can write objects this way:
+You can build objects calling its properties directly without any implicit declaration.
+Oxygen assumes when a property is called and it is not previously set, it is a new Oxygen object with all its features available, including implicit declaratio, so that you can write objects as deep as you need this way:

 $o->node1 = "Content";
 $o->node2->suboject = "More content";